Stoicism – The Most Potent Antidote to Human Suffering

 Self-transcendence is the answer to every question you might seek that is connected to your search for inner purpose and balance.
 Self-transcendence is the core vision every human ought to have in order to explain his or her role in this world.
 Whether this is manifested via a religious approach, a spiritual approach, or a materialist approach, is not of importance.

 The reality that is brought to the table by our ability to keep pushing the limits of our abilities and our desire to transcend our human condition is the juice of this idea.
-This is the reason that the personal development movement has gained so much steam over the last 10 years or so and it keeps growing in an unprecedented way.
+This is the reason that the personal development movement has gained so much steam over the years and it keeps growing in an unprecedented way.

 The need for every human that walks this planet to escape the fragility of this existence and become a higher consciousness being, will never fall out of fashion because it is inextricably bound to the core of our paradigm.

-Philosophers, thinkers, spiritual leaders and every agent that strives to add another brick in the wall of self-transcendence is at the epicenter of this truism.
+Philosophers, thinkers, spiritual leaders and every agent that strives to add another brick in the wall of self-transcendence is at the epicenter of this verity.

 That’s why we follow them, that’s why we admire them, that’s why we listen to them.
 This is no joke.
 This is one of the biggest truths that you will ever encounter and one you should examine with enormous care.